mynameisi/sql_project/README.md

 contained in the `sql_project-master` folder are the following content:
 1. `report.py` the main python file which, when executed, prints the results of the above three questions.
 The logic of the program is straight forward: loads the sql file for each questions and then prints the answer.
+- The code is formatted according to `PEP8` standard using `autopep8 --in-place --aggressive --aggressive report.py`
-The result printed is as follows:
+- The result printed is as follows:
 ```
 1. What are the most popular three articles of all time?
 "Candidate is jerk, alleges rival" -- 338647 views